marcelosj3/api-csgo-dashboard-rank/README.md

   "status": "error",
   "code": 409,
   "message": {
-    "match": "A match with that id was already registered."
+    "error": "A match with that id was already registered."
   }
 }
 ```